Testimonials from the 2017 College Inclusion Summit

 The Autistic Self Advocacy Network (ASAN) is currently accepting applications for its 2017 Autism Campus Inclusion (ACI) Summer Leadership Academy.
 This initiative serves as an opportunity for college students on the spectrum to enhance their ability to effect change...read more

-NASPA 2016 Region 1 Conference Supporting Students on the Autism Spectrum: What We Know and How We Can Make a Difference Presented By: Personal website NASPA is the leading association for the advancement, health, and sustainability of the student affairs profession....read more
+NASPA 2016 Region 1 Conference Supporting Students on the Autism Spectrum: What We Know and How We Can Make a Difference NASPA is the leading association for the advancement, health, and sustainability of the student affairs profession.
+We serve a full range of...read more

-ASHE 2016 Conference A Spectrum of Student Success: Identifying Factors Affecting Access, Experiences, and Outcomes for Students on the Autism Spectrum One of every 68 children in the United States has autism, a rate of diagnosis that has more than doubled...read more
+ASHE 2016 Conference A Spectrum of Student Success: Identifying Factors Affecting Access, Experiences, and Outcomes for Students on the Autism Spectrum One of every 68 children in the United States has autism, a rate of diagnosis that has more than doubled during...read more

 Educators and administrators may have a difficult time in navigating conduct issues with students on the autism spectrum.
 An upcoming webinar from StudentAffairs.com, facilitated by Dr. Jane Theirfield Brown of Yale University , aims to help professionals work through...read more